 A tour de force of calm, Williams’s hushed book washes over the mind like a wave.

-It’s a on the love of learning and the many ways romantic love can go wrong (and right).
+It’s a #meditation on the love of learning and the many ways romantic love can go wrong (and right).

 Like a breathing exercise, Stoner leaves you feeling more pensive with every chapter; its quiet finale is inevitable and heart-breaking, and might remind you to examine your own choices in both life and love.